The Board of Directors

 (1) appointed by the Belgian State (2) independant

-Mrs. Dominique Leroy has been Chief Executive Officer since January 2014 and presides over the Executive Committee of Proximus.
-She joined Belgacom as Vice President of Sales for the Consumer Business Unit in October 2011 and was appointed Executive Vice President of the Consumer Business Unit of Proximus in June 2012.
+Mrs. Dominique Leroy has been Chief Executive Officer since January 2014 and presides the Executive Committee of Proximus.
+She joined Proximus (formerly Belgacom) as Vice President of Sales for the Consumer Business Unit in October 2011 and was appointed Executive Vice President of the Consumer Business Unit of Proximus in June 2012.

 Prior to Proximus, Mrs. Leroy worked for 24 years at Unilever.
 She was Managing Director of Unilever Belux and member of Unilever’s Benelux Management Committee.
 She previously held various positions in marketing, finance and customer development.

-Mrs. Leroy is a member of the boards of BICS, Be-Mobile, Proximus Art and is an independent board member at Lotus Bakeries and Ahold Delhaize.
+Mrs. Leroy is Chairwoman of the Boards of BICS and Be-Mobile and Chairwoman of the International Advisory Board of the Solvay Business School.
+She is an independent Board member at Lotus Bakeries and Ahold Delhaize.